pythonthesnek/simple-login-python-script/README.md

-This is a simple terminal-based script for demonstrative perposes only.
+# This is a simple terminal-based script for demonstrative perposes only.

-Main features of the script:
-Passwords stored are encrypted using the SHA256 protocol.
+## Licence
+You are free to use the code in any shape or form, with no restrictions.
+Just please give the contributors some credit.